There are many terrific benefits of drones across multiple sectors. Every week, we read about the new benefits of using UAVs for inspections.

 Although Industrial construction projects make up a relatively small percentage of the total construction; they are some of the most complex projects to manage.

-Industrial construction projects require the constant interaction of employees from many different disciplines, including engineers, managers and construction workers.
+Industrial construction projects require the constant interaction of employees from different disciplines, including engineers, managers and construction workers.
 With all the free variables a large industrial project creates, getting an up to date and accurate picture of the projects progress can be extremely difficult.

 Already, UAVs with lidar sensors are already being widely used on all large construction sites within the next few years.